-Tax on Reversion of Qualified Plan Assets to an Employer
+Schedule I. Tax on Reversion of Qualified Plan Assets to an Employer (Section 4980)

 Section 4980 imposes an excise tax on an employer reversion of qualified plan assets to an employer.
-Generally, the reversion excise tax is 20% of the amount of the employer reversion.
-The excise tax rate is increased to 50% if the employer does not (1) establish or maintain a qualified replacement plan following the plan termination or (2) provide certain pro-rata benefit increases in connection with the plan termination.
+Generally, the tax is 20% of the amount of the employer reversion.
+The excise tax rate increases to 50% if the employer does not establish or maintain a qualified replacement plan following the plan termination or provide certain pro-rata benefit increases in connection with the plan termination.
 See section 4980(d)(1)(A) or (B) for more information.

-An employer reversion is the amount of cash and the FMV of property received, directly or indirectly, by an employer from a qualified plan.
+An "employer reversion" is the amount of cash and the FMV of property received, directly or indirectly, by an employer from a qualified plan.
 For exceptions to this definition, see section 4980(c)(2)(B) and section 4980(c)(3).

-A qualified plan is:
+A "qualified plan" is:

-- Any plan meeting the requirements of section 401(a) or 403(a), other than a plan maintained by an employer if that employer has at all times been exempt from federal income tax, or - A governmental plan within the meaning of section 414(d).
+• Any plan meeting the requirements of section 401(a) or 403(a), other than a plan maintained by an employer if that employer has at all times been exempt from federal income tax; or

+A governmental plan within the meaning of section 414(d).

 Terminated defined benefit plan.
-If a defined benefit plan is terminated, and an amount in excess of 25% of the maximum amount otherwise available for reversion is transferred from the terminating defined benefit plan to a defined contribution plan, the amount transferred is not treated as an employer reversion for purposes of section 4980.
+If a defined benefit plan is terminated. and an amount in excess of 25% of the maximum amount otherwise available for reversion is transferred from the terminating defined benefit plan to a defined contribution plan, the amount transferred is not treated as an employer reversion for purposes of section 4980.
 However, the amount the employer receives is subject to the 20% excise tax.
 For additional information, see Rev. Rul.
-2003-85, 2003-32 I.R.B.
-291.
+2003-85, which is on page 291 of Internal Revenue Bulletin 2003-32 at www.irs.gov/irb/ 2003-32 IRB/ar11.html.

-Lines 1 through 4.
-If you owe the section 4980 tax, enter the date of the reversion on line 1.
-Enter the reversion amount on line 2a, and the applicable excise tax rate on line 2b.
+Lines 1-4.
+Enter the date of reversion on line 1.
+Enter the reversion amount on line 2a and the applicable excise tax rate on line 2b.
 If you use a tax percentage other than 50% on line 2b, explain on line 4 why you qualify to use a rate other than 50%.